 The Central Riverside area is very close to the center of town and all of the markets and the night bazaar.
 So the Riverside area is also a good place to stay for keen shoppers as well as partygoers.

+Night Bazaar is the best place to stay in Chiang Mai nightlife and shopping.
 The Night Bazaar area is the very epicenter of Chiang Mai, centered along Chang Klan Road between Thapae Street and Sridonchai Street.
-The Riverside is to the East and The Old City is to the West.
+It is conveniently located between Chiang Mai Riverside and the Old City/

 And then there is the atmosphere of the night market, which isn’t just a bunch of shops.
 The pedestrianized streets throng with visitors, entertainers, and food stalls.